GoogleCloudPlatform/PerfKitBenchmarker/README.md

 Azure | East US | |
 DigitalOcean | sfo1 | You must use a zone that supports the features 'metadata' (for cloud config) and 'private_networking'.
 OpenStack | nova | |
+Rackspace | IAD | OnMetal machine-types are available only in IAD zone

 Example: